Infinite series involving special functions obtained using simple one-dimensional quantum mechanical problems: Introduction

 \section{Introduction}

-Although the roots of physical mathematics were planted back in the ancient Greece \cite{levi,uspeh}, its present form and significance were shaped in George Polya's work \cite{polya}.
-Following in his footsteps in an effort to provide novel mathematical results, building up on various physical problems, this paper serves as yet another illustration of unbreakable bond between physics and mathematics.
-Furthermore, the present paper aims to show that even slightly altered physical solutions offer productive framework for obtaining additional mathematical results.
+Although the roots of physical mathematics were planted back in ancient Greece \cite{levi,uspeh}, its present form and significance were shaped in George Polya's work \cite{polya}.
+Following in his footsteps in an effort to provide novel mathematical results, building upon various physical problems, this paper serves as yet another illustration of the unbreakable bond between physics and mathematics.
+Furthermore, the present paper aims to show that even slightly altered physical solutions offer a productive framework for obtaining additional mathematical results.

+In physical problems, one often comes across different mathematical expressions containing special functions \cite{nikiuva,rad1,rad2,rad3,rad4,rad5}.
+Namely, various studies indicate that the evaluation of some infinite sums involving special functions represents a practical problem \cite{rad6,rad7,rad8,rad9}.
+Our recent work \cite{mali,mali2} has shown that by making use of quantum mechanical principles some previously unevaluated infinite sums can be obtained analytically.
+Specifically, using a simple quantum mechanical model of a particle in a box, we were able to calculate several classes of infinite sums with some special functions such as Bessel functions of the first kind and generalized hypergeometric functions.

+In the current paper we further exploit the model of a particle trapped inside an infinite potential well and also extend our research to the model of a half harmonic oscillator.
+Obtained infinite sums include several types of special functions.
+The first type involves generalized hypergeometric functions ${_p F_{q}}(\alpha_1,\alpha_2,...,\alpha_p;\beta_1,\beta_2,...,\beta_{q};z)$ defined by the series \cite{GRRI}